-We have audited the financial statements of Sixty North Gold Mining Ltd. (the "Company") which comprise the statements of financial position as at October 31, 2023 and 2022, the statements of comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information (together, the "Financial Statements").
+We have audited the financial statements of Sixty North Gold Mining Ltd. (the "Company") which comprise:

+- the statements of financial position as at October 31, 2024 and 2023; - the statements of loss and comprehensive loss for the years ended October 31, 2024 and 2023; - the statements of changes in equity for the years ended October 31, 2024 and 2023; - the statements of cash flows for the years ended October 31, 2024 and 2023; and - the notes to the financial statements, including material accounting policy information and other explanatory information.

-In our opinion, the accompanying Financial Statements present fairly, in all material respects, the financial position of the Company as at October 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at October 31, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.